microsoft/BotFramework-Hubot/README.md

 ### Additional Steps to Use Hubot in [Microsoft Teams](https://products.office.com/en-US/microsoft-teams/)

 4. Create a Microsoft Teams app package (.zip) to upload in Teams.
-We recommend using the manifest editor in [Teams App Studio](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-app-studio).
+We recommend using the manifest editor in [App Studio for Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-app-studio).
 Include the bot's app id and password in the bots section.

 5. In Microsoft Teams, navigate to the Store and select `Upload a custom app`.
 Select the zipped Teams App Package, and install the bot for personal and/or team use.